Should You Renovate Before Selling Your Home in Central Florida

 The buyer's first impression is formed before they open the front door.
 Fresh mulch, trimmed hedges, pressure-washed driveway and walkways, a clean front door, and updated exterior lighting transform how a home photographs and how it feels at arrival.

 In Central Florida specifically, landscaping maintenance is critical because the subtropical climate means overgrowth happens fast.
-A home that looks slightly neglected on the outside signals deferred maintenance on the inside — even if the interior is perfect.
+A home that looks slightly neglected on the outside signals deferred maintenance on the inside — even when the interior is well kept.

 Minor Kitchen Updates: $3,000-$8,000